tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * Each week is given its own weight in the overall equation.

-* Because each week is a separate variable in the equation, this is called multiple regression.
+* Because each week is a separate variable in the equation, this is called **multiple regression**.

 Additionally, explain that we delete the extraneous column in the data frame created by `pd_get_dummies()`.
 The argument `axis=1` specifies that it is the column that is dropped.
 (For rows, it would be `axis=0`.)